MalphasWats/swords/pages/classes.markdown

 You may wear leather armour and wield most weapons, you deal double damage and gain +4 to attack when attacking from behind.

-A Rogue’s primary attribute is Dexterity.
-You gain a damage bonus equal to your Dexterity’s To Hit modifier.
+A Rogue's primary attribute is Dexterity.
+You gain a damage bonus equal to your Dexterity's To Hit modifier.

 ### Abilities